stencila/stencila/docker/README.md

 # Building and testing

-You should build and test an image like this before pushing and triggering an automated build:
+You should build and test an image like this before pushing:

 ```sh
 cd ubuntu-14.04-r-3.2